Sustainable-Sanitation-Alliance/newsbox/README.md

 Source: Sanitation Network Circle Feed, provided by SuSanA - https://www.susana.org**

 ---
-In this documentation, you will learn
+In this documentation, will show you to
-+ understand the basic structure of the RSS
-+ add useful elements to the feed using the configuration file
++ understand the basic structure of the RSS and add useful elements to the feed using the configuration file
-+ how to design your feed according to our guidelines and examples
++ design your feed according to our guidelines and examples
-+ how to participate and create your own feed
++ participate and create your own feed

 # 1. Integration of the feed